 To remove a field, click on it, then click Remove Field under Field Settings.

 To add a logo, click the Header Logo section on the left.
 We recommend uploading images no wider than 300px.

 The default setting for your signup form is double opt-in, and we recommend it as it prevents anyone from spamming/hacking your form.
 You can switch it to the Captcha option for single opt in under the Opt-In Settings menu on the left if you like.

 Use the Share the Form section on the left and click the Get Link button.
 This automatically copies the permanent Robly URL where your signup form lives online – once you click Get Link, you can paste the URL using Ctrl+C or your mouse’s paste shortcut.

 You can locate both a link or code to embed your sign-up form on your website in seconds.

-For a link to a full, Robly-hosted Sign Up Form on its own webpage:
+For the permanent link to a full, Robly-hosted Sign Up Form on its own webpage:

 To get an embed code to add a form to your website:

 Super Slim Form: Basic form, only picks up email address; you can change the form’s title and width.